 We guarantee this will be the highest level of ACL rehabilitation you experience.

-Well-Equipped Rehab Facility for ACL Rehabilitation
+Well-Equipped Rehab Facility in Essex County for ACL Rehabilitation

 Most physical therapy clinics provide post-operative care that is limited due to small treatment space and inadequate equipment.
 My rehabilitation facility has the open space and proper equipment for recovering athletes.
 This allows me to challenge my athletes, appropriately strengthen them, and gradually reintroduce sport-specific task such as, cutting, jumping and landing.
 Regaining confidence is a huge component of recovery and having the proper space to safely perform sport specific movements is pivotal.